Best Things To Do in Hastings, UK | Seafront Attractions & More

 West Hill Lift in Hastings

 The journey via the East Hill will take you to the gorgeous Hastings Country Park, which overlooks the Rock-a-Nore and Old Town.
 Here, you’ll enjoy park access and beautiful beach views.
+Riding the Hill Cliffs is one of the fun things to do in Hastings England.

-Wander Around Hastings Country Park
+6. Wander Around Hastings Country Park Nature Reserve

 There are several rare species in the area, including lichens, mosses, and liverworts.
 In the woodland areas, you’ll likely spot a few animals like stoats and weasels.